fysnet/i440fx/docs/README-i440fx.txt

   * User interaction: Interaction with the BIOS
   * ESCD: Extended System Configuration Data usage
   * USB: USB emulation
+  * Known issues: A list of known issues
+  * Guests: A list of Guests I have tested with
   * Post: Last words